Ch4os1/OSCP-Exam-Lab-Prep-List/README.md

-# WriteUps-PGP-OffSec (For OSCP Practice)
+# WriteUps-PG-OffSec (For OSCP Practice)
-A complete collection of OffSec PGP write-ups used for OSCP preparation.
+A complete collection of OffSec PG write-ups used for OSCP preparation.
 Each write-up documents my process, methodology, and lessons learned while honing red team and pentesting skills.

 For HTB write-ups please visit to: https://github.com/Ch4os1/WriteUps-HTB